 Retina issues can threaten your vision, and are among the most common conditions bringing men and women to Tayani Institute.
-With locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Lake Arrowhead, Needles, Blythe, Big Bear Lake, and Costa Mesa, California, finding top quality retina care is as easy as a phone call or using the online booking tool.
+With locations in San Clemente, Mission Viejo, Laguna Hills, Irvine, Oceanside, Needles, Blythe, Big Bear Lake, and Costa Mesa, California, finding top quality retina care is as easy as a phone call or using the online booking tool.
 If you notice changes in your vision or are overdue for a professional eye exam, schedule your visit today.

 Your retina is a film that covers the back portion of your eye.
 It’s covered in photoreceptor cells that transform light into electric signals.
 Those signals are processed and transported to your brain, which converts the signals into the images that make up your experience of vision.